 Over time, this can lead to plantar fasciitis, heel spurs, knee pain, ankle pain, hip pain, and chronic low back pain!
 It can also increase your risk of developing arthritis!
 Needless to say, this is something you can and should correct as soon as you can to save yourself from unnecessary aches and pains in the future.

-Common reasons for your arch dropping
+Common reasons for a dropped arch

 Our feet and bodies are constantly changing from weight changes, pregnancy, overuse, and more.
 Some of the most common reasons for dropped arches include: